aidenlive/LIBRARY/progress-tracker.md

 Track of development progress and completed tasks for the Asset Library repository.

-## Project Status: ✅ Complete & Organized
+## Project Status: ✅ Assets Complete | 🔄 Frontend Showcase In Progress

 The Asset Library is fully set up with comprehensive documentation, organized structure, and automation scripts for all platforms.
+Frontend showcase pages are now being developed.

 ## Completed